Roland TD-1DMK Review

 The only downside to a rubber bass drum pad is that you’ll get more noise compared to a mesh bass drum.
 However, mesh bass drums are not really an option at this price range (for comparison, Roland’s KD-140 mesh bass drum pad is worth more than this entire kit!).

 To cut down on bass drum noise, you can use a very soft bass drum beater (like Vater’s Vintage Bomber here), or simply wrap a towel around the bass drum pad to soften the impact.
 In most cases though, the noise generated from normal use shouldn’t cause too many problems.
 It’s noticeable, but not overly loud.
 If you’re in an apartment with neighbours downstairs, you might want to consider some noise-cutting options.
 Otherwise, if you have a house (or good insulation between rooms), the kick drum sound shouldn’t be a problem.

 Overall, the bass drum pad on Roland’s TD-1DMK is another standout feature in this price range.
 Along with being double bass pedal compatible, it’s great that Roland have included a real bass drum pad here.
 Many other kits in this price range have a pad-free pedal only, so you can’t actually use a real bass drum pedal.
 Great work by Roland!

 Roland’s TD-1DMK has two rubber cymbal pads (a crash and a ride), along with a rubber hi-hat pad.
 These cymbals are responsive and play well.
 All of the cymbals are dual-zone, allowing you to hit the bow or the edge to get different sounds.
-You can also grab the edge of the cymbals to choke them, which is a nice feature for this price range (some other electronic drum kits don’t allow this).
+You can also grab the edge of the cymbals to choke them, which is a nice feature for this price range (many other electronic drum kits don’t allow this).

 The hi-hat is controlled by a separate pedal, which allows for open and closed sounds.
 There’s also an extra pad input available, in case you want to add an extra cymbal pad in the future.